ibm-cloud-docs/hp-virtual-servers/responsibilities.md

 - Use security groups and network ACLs to secure your virtual server instances, such as restricting what IP addresses can SSH into the instance.
 - Choose how to connect your workload to the public internet.
 - Restrict user access to the appropriate resources and resource groups.
+- Recommend to enable the SSH Host key checking or specify the `StrictHostKeyChecking = yes` in the `ssh_config` file for additional security to allow only verified known hosts to connect to the instance.

 ### App Orchestration
 {: #responsibilities_app_hpvs}